Daft Punk: 2008–2011: Tron: Legacy

-Daft Punk made a surprise appearance at the 50th Grammy Awards on 10 February 2008, and appeared with rapper Kanye West to perform a reworked version of "Stronger" on stage at the Staples Center in Los Angeles.
+In 2007, Kanye West sampled "Harder, Better, Faster, Stronger" in his single "Stronger".
+Daft Punk made a surprise appearance at the 50th Grammy Awards on 10 February 2008, and performed a reworked version of "Stronger" with West at the Staples Center in Los Angeles.
 It was the first televised Daft Punk live performance.

 In 2008, Daft Punk returned to Paris to work on new material.
-Winter also stepped down as their manager to focus attention on his Ed Banger Records label and his work as Busy P. He stated in a later interview that Daft Punk were working with an unspecified management company in Los Angeles.
-The duo held its Daft Arts production office at the Jim Henson Studios complex in Hollywood.
-In 2008, Daft Punk placed 38th in a worldwide official poll of DJ Mag after debuting at position 71 in the year before.
-Daft Punk provided new mixes for the video game DJ Hero, and appeared in the game as playable characters.
+Winter also stepped down as their manager to focus attention on his Ed Banger Records label and his work as Busy P. He said later that Daft Punk were working with an unspecified management company in Los Angeles.
+Daft Punk held their Daft Arts production office at the Jim Henson Studios complex in Hollywood.
+Daft Punk provided new mixes for the 2009 video game DJ Hero, and appeared as playable characters.

 At the 2009 San Diego Comic-Con, it was announced that Daft Punk had composed 24 tracks for the film Tron: Legacy.
 Daft Punk's score was arranged and orchestrated by Joseph Trapanese.
 The band collaborated with him for two years on the score, from pre-production to completion.
 The score features an 85-piece orchestra, recorded at AIR Lyndhurst Studios in London.
 Joseph Kosinski, director of the film, referred to the score as a mixture of orchestral and electronic elements.
-Daft Punk also make a cameo as disc jockey programs wearing their trademark robot helmets within the film's virtual world.
+Daft Punk also made a cameo as DJs in the film wearing their robot helmets.
 The soundtrack album was released on 6 December 2010.
 A music video for "Derezzed" premiered on the MTV Networks on the same day the album was released.
 The video, which features Olivia Wilde as the character Quorra in specially shot footage, along with images of Daft Punk in Flynn's Arcade, was later made available for purchase from the iTunes Store and included in the DVD and Blu-ray releases of the film.
 Walt Disney Records released a remix album, Tron: Legacy Reconfigured, on 5 April 2011.